maueroats/teaching/content/intermediate-cs/typed/checkers/outline.md

         legal-move?: Game Posn -> Boolean

-4. Support functions: we will practice function design (including writing check-expects) to make functions we will need.
+5. Support functions: we will practice function design (including writing check-expects) to make functions we will need.

+    * `player->dir: Player -> Integer`: Represent going up the board (decreasing y) by -1, down the board (increasing y) by 1.
     * `is-occupied?: (Listof Piece) Posn -> Boolean`
     * `is-my-piece?: Integer Piece -> Boolean`
     * `take-piece: (Listof Piece) Posn -> (Listof Piece)`

-5. Mouse handler.
+6. Mouse handler.
 The logic of interacting with the pieces can be a little complex if you want all of the details.

     * `click->board-coord: Posn -> Posn`: Convert from screen